About closed subsets definable in Hensel minimal structures: A description of definable sets

 Denote by $\overline{E}$ and $\partial E := \overline{E} \setminus E$ the closure and frontier (in the valuation topology) of a set $E$, respectively.
 We have the basic dimension inequality (cf.~\cite[Proposition~5.3.4]{C-H-R}):

-By Lemma~\ref{partition}, along with parametrized cell decomposition ({\em op.cit.} Theorem~5.7.3) and the induction hypothesis, we can assume that $A$ is (perhaps after a permutation of variables) the closure of a parametrized 0-definable cell $C = (C_{\xi})_{\xi}$ of dimension $k$ of cell-type $(1,\ldots,1,0,\ldots,0)$, with $RV$-sort parameters $\xi$ and centers $c_{\xi}$.
-Since definable $RV$-unions of finite sets stay finite ({\em op.cit.}, Corollary~2.6.7), the restriction of $\pi$ to $C$ has finite fibers of bounded cardinality.
+By parametrized cell decomposition (cf.~\cite[Theorem~5.7.3]{C-H-R}), we can assume that $A$ is (perhaps after a permutation of variables) the closure of a parametrized 0-definable cell $C = (C_{\xi})_{\xi}$ of dimension $k$ of cell-type $(1,\ldots,1,0,\ldots,0)$, with $RV$-sort parameters $\xi$ and centers $c_{\xi}$.
+Since definable $RV$-unions of finite sets stay finite, the restriction of $\pi$ to $C$ has finite fibers of bounded cardinality.